If done right, using real estate business cards and leaving them in the right places can be a great way to generate leads.

 If the first way feels like too much work, you can just implement a way to ask each new lead you get where they heard about you.

-You could ask this question via a drop-down field on a website contact form, and you can ask directly on the phone.
+You could ask this question via a drop-down field on a website contact form and ask directly on the phone.

-You need to consider the possibility that your potential customer might not remember well enough where they picked up your business card.
+It would help to consider that your potential customer might not remember where they picked up your business card well enough.

 So tracking won’t be that on point with this method.

-And if you want to really go the extra mile and make sure you took advantage of all the tracking options available, you could combine them.
+And if you want to go the extra mile and take advantage of all the tracking options available, you could combine them.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.